apache/nano/README.md

 `db.destroy(doc_name,rev,callback*)`
 `db.get(doc_name,callback*)`
 `db.list(callback*)`
-`db.info`

 #### aliases

-please remember `db_name` is already in scope so there no need to specify it.
+`nano.use` simply sets `db_name` in scope. this way you don't have to specify it every time

 `nano.db.get       > [db.info(callback*)]`
 `nano.db.replicate > [db.replicate(target,continuous*,callback*)]`
 `nano.db.compact   > [db.compact(callback*)]`

-### advanced users
+### advanced

-`nano` is minimalistic so it provides advanced users with a way to code their own functions:
+`nano` is minimalistic so it provides advanced users with a way to code their own extension functions:

-      nano.request(opts,callback)
+      nano.request(opts,callback*)

 e.g. in `nano` there is no way for you to get a document in a specific revision. an advanced users would do: